BobRawr101/machine-learning/projects/capstone/capstone_proposal.md

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

 For this project, I will simply be using an evaluation metric of accuracy.
-It is a very simple metric, and relatively good gauge to test the performance of the model.
+It is a very simple metric, and relatively good gauge to test the performance of the model, since the classes are balanced accuracy will not be negatively impaired for its evaluation.

 ### Project Design
 _(approx. 1 page)_

-In this final section, summarize a theoretical workflow for approaching a solution given the problem.
-Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
-The workflow and discussion that you provide should align with the qualities of the previous sections.
-Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
-The discussion should clearly outline your intended workflow of the capstone project.

 The project will utilize a PlaidML backend for Keras (this can be changed by a comment of a line).
 This will allow me to compile the model using my AMD GPU, as TensorFlow currently only supports CUDA (Nvidia) cards.

-I will first be looking at the training data, and looking at its distribution to see if a certain letter (or sign) is shown more than others, this will be to prevent a skewed model when I create a validation set and split randomly.

-I will then possibly augment the images to prevent overfitting depending on the initial results of the model.
+I will then possibly augment the images to prevent overfitting depending on the initial results of the model by changing the blur, bloom, and rotation of the images.
+Rotation specifically, I will have to be careful with, because certain signs once rotated will have actually be another and negatively affect the performance of the model.

+From the benchmark model, it seems as if it suffers from overfitting, because the accuracy on the training and validation set reaches 1.0 however, it does not translate to the testing set.
+So I will be adding more Dropout layers and increasing the rate of the current one.

+Activation layers also seem to be important here, the benchmark uses Relu, but I'll also be looking into ELU and PRelu and seeing how they affect the performance of the modle.

+There are pre-trained models for image classification such as Inception V3 and VGG16 that I might try to incorporate, this will probably give a big boost to the performance of the model, but I will implement this later on if my initital attempts to not give good results.